Proposals for new Australian states: 20th century

 New statism was a major political force in Australia during the interwar period, calling for the creation of multiple new states in New South Wales and Queensland.
 Its popularity coincided with the emergence of the Country Party as a national party advocating decentralisation and promotion of new states as part of more general reform of Australia's federal structure, rather than as isolated movements for individual new states.

 In 1924, following lobbying from the Country Party-aligned Progressives led by Michael Bruxner, New South Wales premier George Fuller appointed a royal commission into new states.
 The New States Royal Commission of Inquiry, led by John Cohen and known as the Cohen Royal Commission, examined proposals for new states in the Monaro, New England and the Riverina.
 Its report delivered in 1925 concluded that the proposed new states would be not financially feasible and that the benefits of decentralisation could be delivered by the existing state government.

+While new states on the mainland were considered non-feasible, there was motivation to expand beyond the original Federation states.
+Described by Prime Minister Billy Hughes as the "Australian Monroe Doctrine", in the early 1900s early Federation politicians were motivated to expand Australia's presence in the Pacific islands through British transfers and annexations.
+Motivations for this policy included developing a strategic defensive 'ring' in case of an invasion of the Australian mainland, and to access cheap labour following the outlawing of blackbirding.
+Australian politicians lobbied the United Kingdom for acquisitions of British New Guinea, Colony of Fiji and British Solomon Islands, the French Tahiti, New Hebrides, and New Caledonia, and the German Marshall Islands.
+British New Guinea was transferred to Australia in 1902, becoming the Territory of Papua.

+Following the acquisition of Papua, Australia acquired or claimed authority over Norfolk Island, Nauru, Ashmore and Cartier Islands, Heard Island and McDonald Islands, New Guinea, Cocos (Keeling) Islands, Christmas Island, Coral Sea Islands, and Antarctica.
+However, none of these managed territories ultimately developed into states.